datatogether/sql_util/README.md

 [![Slack](https://img.shields.io/badge/slack-Archivers-b44e88.svg?style=flat-square)](https://archivers-slack.herokuapp.com/)
 [![License](https://img.shields.io/github/license/datatogether/sqlutil.svg)](./LICENSE)

-This Golang package provides utils for working with dotsql structs and abstractions for working with postgres databases.
+Golang package that provides utils for working with dotsql structs and abstractions for working with postgres databases.

 ## License & Copyright

-Copyright (C) <year> Data Together
+Copyright (C) 2017 Data Together
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.0.